JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 Our father showed up and started to talk to Ben in Hebrew, Polish or Yiddish… I don’t remember… I just know it was not English… But he managed to calm him down a bit.

 I was feeling a tad better but raw.
-Here I am 14 years old walking around with my older brother—who is 34 years old—and justifying my desire and curiostity towards games and things I saw in the shop to him.
+Here I am 14 years old walking around with my older brother—who is 34 years old—and justifying my desire and curiosity towards games and things I saw in the shop to him.

 I wouldn’t say it was a big scene; maybe only a handful of people noticed the minor domestic dust up.
 But as a kid who simply wanted to share what he enjoyed with a family member who—I believed at the time—respected me, it was awkward.